jreijn/jreijn.github.com/_posts/2013-09-05-the-mystery-of-bootstrap-application.markdown

   </plugins>
 </build>
 ```

 This way the system property is added to the Java run-time when starting up Tomcat from cargo and the <span style="font-family: &quot;Courier New&quot;,Courier,monospace;">Bootstrap</span> application does not pop up anymore inside the OS X dock.

 I hope this post will help those of you in search for the same answers and could not find it.

-####References
+###References

-<a href="http://stackoverflow.com/questions/8189635/any-idea-why-org-apache-catalina-startup-bootstrap-pops-up-in-dock-on-mac" target="_blank">Stack overflow: Any idea why org.apache.catalina.startup.Bootstrap pops up in dock on Mac?</a><br /><a href="https://issues.jenkins-ci.org/browse/JENKINS-9785" target="_blank">Jenkins JIRA: on OSX a java icon jump on dock for all starting maven build and takes focus</a>
++ <a href="http://stackoverflow.com/questions/8189635/any-idea-why-org-apache-catalina-startup-bootstrap-pops-up-in-dock-on-mac" target="_blank">Stack overflow: Any idea why org.apache.catalina.startup.Bootstrap pops up in dock on Mac?</a>
++ <a href="https://issues.jenkins-ci.org/browse/JENKINS-9785" target="_blank">Jenkins JIRA: on OSX a java icon jump on dock for all starting maven build and takes focus</a>